 Biggest Russian Ruby on Rails event

-How and when have you became a coder?
+How have you became a Ruby developer?

 What are you working on right now?

-What’s your favorite gem?
+What's your favorite programming language besides Ruby?

 Get your ticket here.